last-byte/RIPPL/README.md

   -R -> Resume the previously suspended process
-  -L -> Leak a PROCESS_ALL_ACCESS handle to the given process (not yet implemented) -X -> Kill the given process by assigning it to a job object and terminating the object -W -> Freeze the process by assigning it to a job object and severely constraining CPU resources of the object -Z -> Kill the given process by injecting a thread into it which calls exit(0)
+  -L -> Leak a PROCESS_ALL_ACCESS handle to the given process (not yet implemented) -X -> Kill the given process by assigning it to a job object and terminating the object -W -> Freeze the process by assigning it to a job object and severely constraining its CPU resources -Z -> Kill the given process by injecting a thread into it which calls exit(0) -T -> Sandbox the process by disabling all of its token's privileges and lowering integrity to untrusted

 Arguments:
   PROC_NAME -> The name of the process to interact with